MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster.md

 - Make sure you have domain credentials with administrator permissions for both source and destination clusters.

 - Check if Azure Stack HCI supports your version of virtual machines (VMs) to import.
-Azure Stack HCI supports all versions of VMs from Windows Server 2012 R2 (version 5.0) to Azure Stack HCI version 20H2 (version 9.0).
+Azure Stack HCI supports all versions of VMs from Windows Server 2012 R2 (Hyper-V version 5.0) to Azure Stack HCI version 20H2 (Hyper-V version 9.0).
 Use the PowerShell `Get-VMHostSupportedVersion` and `Get-VM` cmdlets to get VM version information.

 - Backup all VMs on your Windows Server cluster.
 Complete a crash-consistent backup of all applications and data and an application-consistent backup of all databases.